Wedge tomb, The Burren, Couty Clare

 The Cliffs of Moher, County Clare

 On a clear day, views from the cliff tops include the Aran Islands, Galway Bay and the Twelve Bens mountain range.
-Nature enthusiasts take note: the cliffs are a Special Protected Area due to the many species of sea birds that live in the cliff face.
+Nature enthusiasts take note: the cliffs are a Special Protected Area due to the myriad species of sea birds that call the cliff face home, AND they form part of the Burren and Cliffs of Moher UNESCO Global Geopark.

 Burren beauty – a unique experience

-Further north, the Burren adds a splash of natural wonder into the mix as an array of rare and beautiful plant life thrives amongst its limestone fissures.
-Alpine Gentian, Bloody Cranesbill and Mountain Avens are just some of the Burren’s floral gems.
+Further north, the Burren and Cliffs of Moher UNESCO Global Geopark adds a splash of natural wonder into the mix as an array of rare and beautiful plant life thrives amongst its limestone fissures.

 Beneath the surface of the lunar like stone, lies an underground world: the Aillwee Caves are a maze-like cave system with underground lakes, bridged chasms and underground waterfalls.
 They’re also one of the few cave systems on the island you can explore without special equipment.